kuznetckiy/Geoscan_Lite_eng/catapult.rst

    Installation of the middle part of launcher

-4) Attach the rear part to the middle part of the launcher.
+4) Attach the rear part of the launcher.

 .. figure:: _static/_images/catapult3.png
    :align: center